zeinagebran/ML_EQUITABLE/XAIguiFormer_Project_Scaffold/data_pipeline/README.md

      - Mid Beta: 18–21 Hz
      - High Beta: 21–30 Hz
      - Low Gamma: 30–45 Hz
-     - Ratio theta/beta
+     - Theta/Beta Ratio: computed as the ratio between mean theta (4–8 Hz) and high beta (21–30 Hz) power from the coherence matrices.
+This ratio is added as a 9th band in the output and is a known biomarker of ADHD (Angelidis et al., 2016).
+The corresponding wPLI matrix for this band is set to zeros.

 8. **Averaging and Saving**
    - All metrics are averaged across epochs.
    - The following files are saved:
      - `[subject_id]_EC_coherence.npy`
      - `[subject_id]_EC_wpli.npy`
      - `[subject_id]_EC_label.npy` containing an integer label corresponding to the subject’s condition.
+Subjects with missing (`NaN`) or empty `indication` values are automatically labeled as healthy (label `8`).
 The mapping is:
        - 0: ADHD
        - 1: MDD
        - 2: OCD